 For those looking to experience a bit of Venice during their Vegas trip, book yourself a ride on the Gondolas in The Venetian.

 The ride lasts around 15 minutes and the gondolier often belts out a song or two during your journey.
 This experience doesn’t come cheap though; expect to pay $29 per person in a shared gondola (4 riders per boat) or $116 for two in a private boat.

 Spring Mountain Ranch State Park

-This romantic thing to do in Las Vegas isn’t tecnically in Vegas at all (but 40 minutes away), however it makes for a wonderful day together and should be included on your next romantic trip to Las Vegas.
+This romantic thing to do in Las Vegas isn’t technically in Vegas at all (but 40 minutes away), however, it makes for a wonderful day together and should be included on your next romantic trip to Las Vegas.

 The Ranch is a small oasis dating back to the 1860s.
-With grassy meadows, historic buidlings, hiking trails, picnic spots and outdoor evening plays during the summer, this is the perfect place to visit when you are looking to escape the crowds and bright lights of Las Vegas.
-This is a pictersque park, with the Wilson Cliffs offering breathtaking backdrops yo your ranch photos.
+With grassy meadows, historic buildings, hiking trails, picnic spots and outdoor evening plays during the summer, this is the perfect place to visit when you are looking to escape the crowds and bright lights of Las Vegas.
+This is a picturesque park, with the Wilson Cliffs offering breathtaking backdrops yo your ranch photos.

 This Ranch is within the Red Rock Canyon area so why not rent a car, spend the morning exploring the Canyons then head to the Ranch for a relaxing afternoon and picnic lunch.

 Vegas Balloon rides are a must if you are looking for a specific romantic adventure with your loved one.
 You can get incredible views of the strip and Red Rock Canyon whilst you drift above the desert and wildlife.

 Flights last around an hour but plan three to four hours for the whole experience.
 You can opt for a champagne toast on landing too, perfect for those looking to propose or celebrate special occasions.